ucan-wg/awake/README.md

 #### 3.3.1.1 Challenge

-The Responder MUST set the method of challege to validate the Requestor.
+The Responder MUST set the method of challenge to validate the Requestor.
 This MUST be set in the `fct` section of the UCAN so that it is signed by the Responder.
 The RECOMMENDED authorization methods are out-of-band PIN validation (`oob-pin`) and UCAN (`ucan`).

 To set the challenge as `oob-pin`, the `fct` section of the UCAN MUST include the following: